 The Blue Cross education team give free talks across Hertfordshire promoting responsible pet ownership from hamsters to horses.
 The talks range from how to look after different pets on how to stay safe around dogs.
 Over 200,000 people are involved in dog attacks each year, most of them children.
 By visiting primary schools to teach children about dog body language and how to behave around dogs we are making a difference.

 This diploma course covers 6 modules: canine anatomy, first aid, form and function, body language, law and aggression.
 I have a personal tutor who I submit my coursework to.
 The canine anatomy module focused on spotting signs such as canine injuries such luxating patella’s.
-For the form and function module I submitted a piece of work on everything there is to know about the Bloodhound breed.
+For the form and function module I submitted a piece of work on everything there is to know about the Shetland Sheepdog.

 Pet and House Sitting Course